Here is a selection of recent publications by our members.

 Haynes, D. (2020).
 Understanding personal online risk to individuals via ontology development.
 In M. Lykke, T. Svarre, M. Skov & D. Martinez-Ávila (Eds).
 Proceedings of the Sixteenth International ISKO Conference (pp. 171-180).
 Ergon.
 DOI:10.5771/9783956507762-171 [Awarded best paper]

-Milosheva, M., Hall, H., Robertson, P. & Cruickshank, P. (2021 in press).
+Milosheva, M., Hall, H., Robertson, P. & Cruickshank, P. (2022 forthcoming).
 New information literacy horizons: making the case for career information literacy.
 Proceedings of the European Conference on Information Literacy 2021.

 Salzano, R., Hall, H., & Webster, G. (2020).
 Investigating the ‘why’ rather than the ‘how’: current research priorities on the influence of culture on new-comer populations’ use of public libraries.
 Information Research 25(4).
 DOI:10.47989/irisic2032